 The Code of Ethics recognizes that membership to practice Agrology is a privilege and that agrologists have responsibilities to the general public, to their clients and employers, to courts and tribunals, and to the profession.
 All members must exercise integrity, competence and objectivity in their professional conduct at all times, while fulfilling their professional responsibilities as set out below in Schedule B of the Bylaws (ammended in 2018).

-All BCIA members are required to complete the BCIA Ethics Workshop or an equivalent approved by the BCIA Registrar.
+All BCIA members are required to complete the BCIA Ethics for Professionals Workshop or an equivalent approved by the BCIA Registrar.

 Overview of Code of Ethics - Schedule B of Bylaws

 The Code of Ethics states “All members must exercise integrity, competence and objectivity in their professional conduct at all times, while fulfilling their professional responsibilities as set out …( within the Code of Ethics)”.

 This guideline is intended to be read in conjunction with the Code and generally follows a similar format.
 This guideline does not elaborate upon all of the sections of the Code as some require no further elaboration nor does it override the specific provisions of the Code.
 Although various responsibilities are set out in the Code, it is incumbent upon members to recognize that they must not allow their professional judgement to be compromised in any way by bias, conflict of interest or the undue influence of others.
 Members must bring objectivity and sound professional judgement to bear in providing their professional services at all times.

 1. Responsibilities to the public:

 - Agrologists must be familiar with and understand the statutory mandate of the profession as set out in the definition of agrology in the Agrologists Act and ensure that they practice within the limits of that mandate.

 - A member must practice the profession using the science that is the basis of agrology within their respective areas of expertise.
 Due diligence in ensuring that the scientific principles involved in their opinions are explained and verified ensures that this stewardship takes place.
 Adherence to the professional development requirements set by BCIA is an integral component of this due diligence.

 2. Responsibilities to the client and employer: